Updated: Jan 4

 A questions that has come up a number of times is whether it is too early to be discussing the 'deeper philosophy' about happiness with young children?

-It's a fair question and goes to the heart of why Darren and I produced this book in the first place:
+It's a fair question and goes to the heart of why Darren and I produced this picture book in the first place:

 We feel that it's never too early to plant seeds of wisdom in young minds.